hbctraining/Intro-to-ChIPseq/lessons/02_QC_FASTQC.md

 ### Understanding the Illumina sequencing technology

 Before we can assess the quality of our reads, it would be helpful to know a little bit about how these reads were generated.
-Since our data was sequenced on an Illumina sequencer we will introduce you to their Sequencng by Synthesis methodology, however keep in mind there are other technologies and the way reads are generated will vary (as will the associated biases observed in your data).
+Since our data was sequenced on an Illumina sequencer we will introduce you to their Sequencing by Synthesis methodology, however keep in mind there are other technologies and the way reads are generated will vary (as will the associated biases observed in your data).

 <img src="../img/sbs_illumina.png" width="700">